You are here:

 Although many growth plate injuries are caused by accidents that occur during play or athletic activity, growth plates are also susceptible to other disorders, such as bone infection, that can alter their normal growth and development.
 Other possible causes of growth plate injuries include the following:

 - Child abuse.
-More than 1 million children each year are the victims of substantiated child abuse or neglect.
-The second most common injury among abused children is a fracture, and growth plate injuries are prevalent because the growth plate is the weakest part of the bone.
+Fractures are common among physically abused children, and growth plate injuries are prevalent because the growth plate is the weakest part of the bone.

 - Injury from extreme cold (for example, frostbite).
 Exposure to extreme cold can damage the growth plate in children and result in short, stubby fingers or premature degenerative arthritis (breakdown of the joint cartilage).